MLB Odds: Rays - Orioles Prediction, Pick, How To Watch

 Why The Orioles Could Cover The Spread

-The Oriole’s offense is ranked fourth in the majors, scoring 4.62 runs per game this year.
+The Oriole’s offense is ranked seventh in the majors, scoring 5.31 runs per game this year.
 Still, it has been the offense to let them down as of late.
-In their last ten games, they have been below their season average in runs scored four times, including being shut out once.
-In those games, they are 0-4.
-When they have scored over their season average, they are 6-0.
+In their last ten games, they have been below their season average in runs scored six times, including being shut out twice.
+In those games, they are 1-5.
+When they have scored over their season average, they are 4-0.

-Adley Rutschman may be one of the best catchers in the league already, but his recent stretch of games has not been.
-He has no hits in his last four games but has walked five times.
-On the season, he is still hitting .280 with an on-base percentage of .406, but that has dropped over twenty points in May, as Rutschman has cooled off.
-Cedric Mullins is still having a great season.
-He has 28 RBIs to lead the team while hitting .250 and an OBP of .359.
-He has also stolen 11 bases on the season, second behind Jorge Mateo’s 12 on the team.
-Ryan Mountcastle is continuing his solid season as well, hitting eight home runs and 26 RBIs so far.
+Adley Rutschman may be one of the best catchers in the league already, but his struggles as of late continued last night.
+He went 0-4 with three strikeouts in the game.
+He has not had a hit in five straight games, and his batting average in May is just .192.
+Cedric Mullins is leading the team in RBIs with 28, and he is a major key to this offense.
+He has seven RBIs in May, and all have come in Orioles’ victories.
+In the last ten games that Mullins has driven in a run, the Orioles have won seven of them.
+In the game he has not driven in a run, the Orioles are 5-5, including losing their last four.

-Kyle Gibson will be on the mound for the O’s.
-He is coming off of his first loss on the season as he gave up six runs to the Royals in a loss on May 3rd.
-Still, Gibson is 4-1 this year with a 4.61 ERA.
-In his five starts in April, in four of them, he gave up three earned runs or less.
-He has had some struggles with home runs this year and with the power in the Rays lineup that could be a cause for concern.
+The Orioles will send 23-year-old Grayson Rodriguez to the mound today.
+He is currently 1-0 with a 5.46 ERA, but the Orioles have won five of the six starts he has made.
+After two outings against the Tigers where he went a combined ten innings without giving up a run, he gave up six in 3.2 innings of work last time out against the Royals.
+It was the worst outing of his young career, and he will be looking to bounce back.

 Final Rays-Orioles Prediction & Pick